How to Buy a House With Bad Credit in 2025: 10 Proven Steps

 7. Explore Other Lending Options

-8. Save Up for a Down Payment
+8. Save for a Larger Down Payment

 Allison Martin